-During 2000-2018, the Coho smolt yield for the 7.5 km long section of the lower Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (Figure 6.3 Table 6.1a).
+During 2000-2019, the Coho smolt yield for the 7.5 km long section of the lower Coquitlam River mainstem upstream of the RST2 trapping site ranged from 2,900 to 13,800, with considerable year-to-year variation across the entire study period (Figure 6.3, Appendix 6.1a).
 To compare changes between Treatment 1 and 2, we only compare abundance for cohorts that reared entirely under Treatment 1 or 2.
-In the 2016 and 2017 reports, this meant we excluded estimates from the years 2000 and 2009.
+In the 2016 and 2017 reports, this meant we excluded estimates for the years 2000 and 2009.
 We interpreted that the 2000 outmigration cohort reared under Treatment 1 and pre-Treatment 1 and that the 2009 cohort reared under both Treatment 1 and 2.
 However, we have recently realized that 2000 shouldn't have been excluded for Coho since Treatment 1 was implemented in 1997, not 2000 as we previously understood.
-There is also no justification for considering 2000 as an outlier year as it is comparable to both
+There is also no justification for considering 2000 as an outlier year as it is comparable to both 2003 and 2008.
+As a consequence, for this report we included Treatment 1 smolt estimates from 2000-2008 and Treatment 2 estimates from 2010-2019.
+Changes in smolt abundance from mainstem habitats only was a more sensitive measure of the effect of flow treatments than changes that included estimates from constructed off-channel habitats, which are buffered from mainstem flows either by groundwater effects or have independently controlled water intakes.
+For this reason, we only used the mainstem Coho abundance estimates for evaluating flow treatment effects.